On total transitivity of graphs: Polynomial-time algorithm for trees

 Let $T^c$ denote a rooted tree rooted at a vertex $c$, and $T_v^c$ denote the subtree of $T^c$ rooted at a vertex $v$.
 With a small abuse of notation, we use $T^c$ to denote both the rooted tree and the underlying undirected tree, whereas the total transitivity of $T^c$ is meant for the underlying undirected tree.
 To find the total transitivity of $T=(V, E)$, we first define the \emph{total transitive number} of a vertex $v$ in $T$.
 The total transitive number of a vertex $v$ in $T$ is the maximum integer $p$ such that $v\in V_p$ in a total transitive partition $\pi=\{V_1, V_2, \ldots, V_k\}$, where the maximum is taken over all total transitive partitions of $T$.
 We denote the total transitive number of a vertex $v$ in $T$ by $ttr(v, T)$.
 Note that if $Tr_t(T)=k$ and $v$ is a vertex that belongs to the set $V_k$ of a total transitive partition $\pi=\{V_1, V_2, \ldots, V_k\}$, then $ttr(v, T)$ must be equal to $k$.
 Therefore, the total transitivity of $T$ is the maximum total transitive number that a vertex can have; that is, $Tr_t(T)=\max\limits_{v\in V}\{ttr(v, T)\}$.
 Therefore, our goal is to find the total transitive number of every vertex in the tree.
 Next, we define another parameter, namely the \emph{rooted total transitive number}.
 The \emph{rooted total transitive number} of $v$ in $T^c$ is the total transitive number of $v$ in the tree $T_v^c$, and it is denoted by $ttr^r(v, T^c)$.
 Therefore, $ttr^r(v, T^c)= ttr(v, T_v^c)$.

-To this end, we define another two parameters, namely the \emph{modified-total transitive number} and \emph{rooted modified-total transitive number}.
-The modified-total transitive number of a vertex $v$ in $T$ is the maximum integer $p$ such that $v\in V_p$ in a modified-total transitive partition $\pi=\{V_1, V_2, \ldots, V_k\}$.
-Note that the maximum is taken over all modified-total transitive partitions of $T$.
-We denote the modified-total transitive number of a vertex $v$ in $T$ by $mttr(v, T)$.
-Finally, we define another parameter, namely the \emph{ rooted modified-total transitive number}.
-The \emph{rooted modified-total transitive number} of $v$ in $T^c$ is the modified-total transitive number of $v$ in the tree $T_v^c$, and it is denoted by $mttr^r(v, T^c)$.
-Therefore, $mttr^r(v, T^c)= mttr(v, T_v^c)$.
+To this end, we define another two parameters, namely the \emph{weak total transitive number} and \emph{rooted weak total transitive number}.
+The weak total transitive number of a vertex $v$ in $T$ is the maximum integer $p$ such that $v\in V_p$ in a weak total transitive partition $\pi=\{V_1, V_2, \ldots, V_k\}$.
+Note that the maximum is taken over all weak total transitive partitions of $T$.
+We denote the weak total transitive number of a vertex $v$ in $T$ by $wttr(v, T)$.
+Finally, we define another parameter, namely the \emph{ rooted weak total transitive number}.
+The \emph{rooted weak total transitive number} of $v$ in $T^c$ is the weak total transitive number of $v$ in the tree $T_v^c$, and it is denoted by $wttr^r(v, T^c)$.
+Therefore, $wttr^r(v, T^c)= wttr(v, T_v^c)$.